 We warmly welcome contributions from around the world.

 The International Journal of Birth and Parent Education (IJBPE) recognises that parent education is a global movement.
-While the transition to parenthood is affected by personal, social and cultural factors, there is, nonetheless, a core human experience which women and men share when they become mothers and fathers.
+While the transition to parenthood is affected by personal, social, cultural and political factors, there is, nonetheless, a core human experience which women and men share when they become mothers and fathers.
 Therefore, the work undertaken by practitioners in one part of the world will have relevance to those working elsewhere.

 Topics of interest to readers of the International Journal of Birth and Parent Education include:-